 ACCIDENT INJURY COMPENSATION MONEY IS NOT LIKE LOTTERY WIN

-Our Minnesota attorneys have recovered millions of dollars for people who have been injured in accidents throughout Minnesota.
+Our Minnesota personal injury lawyers have recovered millions of dollars for people who have been injured in accidents throughout Minnesota.
 This includes auto accidents, motorcycle accidents, dog bites, defective product injuries, slip fall accidents, etc. We always explain to people that the amount of money you get for an accident is directly related to the seriousness of your injury.
-Everyone wants to get fair compensation if they are injured because of another person’s negligence, and our lawyers work hard to make sure our clients are treated fairly and get everything they are entitled to.
-Still, the amount of money depends mostly on the injury; is there a permanent injury?
+Everyone wants to get fair compensation if they are injured because of another person’s negligence, and our attorneys work hard to make sure our clients are treated fairly and get everything they are entitled to.
+Still, the amount of money depends mostly on the extent of the injury; is there a permanent injury?
 Can the injured person return to work?
 What types of activities have been affected?
 Will there be future medical bills? etc.

 When a lawyer in our office gets a big settlement for a client, sometimes the client’s friends or family will look at it like our client won the lottery.
 Sometimes the amount of money is similar to winning a lottery.
-But there is a big difference between getting a big injury settlement and winning the lottery: the cost for a lottery ticket is a dollar or two.
+But there is a big difference between getting a large injury settlement and winning the lottery: the cost for a lottery ticket is a dollar or two.
 The cost for a big injury settlement is a serious injury, oftentimes multiple surgeries, the loss of a career or loss of significant enjoyment of the activities of like, a lifetime of future pain and suffering.
 That is not free money like winning the lottery.
-That is compensation to try to offset a significant loss to the injury victim.
-The person injured in the accident did not volunteer for the injury to get money – they were forced into it and our lawyers just try to balance things out for them.
+The injury settlement is compensation to try to offset a significant loss to the injury victim.
+The person injured in the accident did not volunteer for the injury to get money – they were forced into it, and our attorneys just try to balance things out for them.

 If you have been injured in an accident in Minnesota, call us and speak with an attorney for a free consultation.
 Our personal injury lawyers have over 25 years’ experience successfully representing people throughout MN.
 An accident injury lawyer will explain your right to you, answer your questions, and make sure you get the compensation you are entitled to.